MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MigrationEndpoint.md

 ## SYNOPSIS
 This cmdlet is available in on-premises Exchange and in the cloud-based service.
 Some parameters and settings may be exclusive to one environment or the other.

-Use the Set-MigrationEndpoint cmdlet to edit settings for cutover or staged Exchange migrations, IMAP migrations, and remote moves.
+Use the Set-MigrationEndpoint cmdlet to edit settings for cutover or staged Exchange migrations, IMAP migrations and remote moves.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).